ASUS ROG Chakram X

 Bottom Line

-Choose the ASUS ROG Chakram X for fast tracking, long battery life, and deep customization.
-Skip it if you want a light, simple mouse or cannot tolerate side-button/joystick awkwardness.
+Choose the ASUS ROG Chakram X for deep customization, strong battery life, and high-end sensor specs.
+Skip it if you want a light, simple FPS mouse or dislike awkward side controls and Armoury Crate issues.

 Best for

-Best for right-handed users with medium-to-large hands who want one premium mouse for gaming and productivity, with high DPI, many programmable inputs, hot-swappable switches, and strong battery life.
+Best for right-handed gamers and power users who want one premium mouse for gaming and productivity, with many programmable inputs, hot-swappable switches, strong battery life, and multiple connection modes.

 Not for